jarcane/clojurice/README.md

 Some basic integration tests have been provided.
 You can run these with `boot test`, or with `boot test-watch`, which will start a watcher and run all tests on file change.

-The tests include browser testing via [etaoin](https://github.com/igrishaev/etaoin), and you will also need to install the Chrome webdriver.
+The tests include browser testing via [etaoin](https://github.com/igrishaev/etaoin), and you will also need to install the Firefox-based `geckowebdriver`.
 Information and links on how to do this can be found [here](https://github.com/igrishaev/etaoin#installing-drivers).
-On Mac it can be installed with `brew install chromedriver`, or on Windows with `scoop install chromedriver`.
+On Mac it can be installed with `brew install geckodriver`, on Ubuntu with `firefox-geckowebdriver`, or on Windows with `scoop install geckodriver`.
 You will also of course need Chrome.

 ## Credits and License